The Poincare algebra in the context of ageing systems: Lie structure, representations, Appell systems and coherent states: Wick Products and Appell Polynomials

-{\bf Remark:}\\ If $X\sim N(0,1)$ (the gaussian random variable with mean equal to $0$ and variance equal to $1$), then we get the familiar Hermite polynomials.
-But in general, Appell polynomials are not necessarily orthogonal polynomials.
-Appell polynomials $P_n(x);n\in\mathbb{N}$ are also characterized by the two conditions \begin{enumerate} \item $P_n(x)$ is a polynomial of degree $n$, \item $\frac{\D}{\D x}P_n(x)=nP_{n-1}(x)$ \end{enumerate} Interesting examples are furnished by the shifted moment sequence

-where $\mu$ is a probability measure on $\cal R$ with all moments finite.
+\end{example} \begin{remark} If $X\sim N(0,1)$ (the gaussian random variable with mean equal to $0$ and variance equal to $1$), then we get the familiar Hermite polynomials.
+But in general, Appell polynomials are not necessarily orthogonal polynomials. \end{remark} Appell polynomials $P_n(x);n\in\mathbb{N}$ are also characterized by the two conditions \begin{enumerate} \item $P_n(x)$ is a polynomial of degree $n$, \item $\frac{\D}{\D x}P_n(x)=nP_{n-1}(x)$ \end{enumerate} Interesting examples are furnished by the shifted moment sequence \BEQ P_n(x)=\int^{\infty}_{-\infty}(x+y)^n\mu(\D y), \EEQ where $\mu$ is a probability measure on $\R$ with all moments finite.
 Of course, this includes in particular the Hermite polynomials for the Gaussian case.
 In \cite{FS1} the probabilistic interpretation of Appell polynomials is used to define their analog on Lie groups where, in general, they are no longer polynomials.
 For this reason they are called {\em Appell systems}.

-\section{Appell systems of the algebra $\mathfrak{alt}_1$}
+\section{Appell Systems of the Algebra $\mathfrak{alt}_1$}

-Appell systems of the Schr\"odinger algebra $\sch$ have been investigated in \cite{Fein04} but the algebra $\mathfrak{alt}_1$ requires a specific study.\\ Referring to the decomposition (\ref{cartan}), we specialize variables, writing $V_1,V_2,B_1,B_2$ for $A_1,A_2,A_5,A_6$ respectively.
+Appell systems of the Schr\"odinger algebra $\mathfrak{sch}_1$ have been investigated in \cite{Fein04} but the algebra $\mathfrak{alt}_1$ requires a specific study.\\ Referring to the decomposition (\ref{cartan}), we specialize variables, writing $V_1,V_2,B_1,B_2$ for $A_1,A_2,A_5,A_6$ respectively.
 Basic for our approach is to calculate $e^{B_1Y_{-1}+B_2X_{-1}}e^{V_1Y_1+V_2X_1}$.
 We get

 and finally: